Digitizing 3D Embroidery

 2 – Give yourself a little extra room: The whole point and process of creating the ridges are that it is going to push through the foam to get the raised look.
 Since the stitches are tight and done forcefully, it’s natural for even the true 3D foam — as good as it is — to lose edges where the needle goes through.
 Make sure that you leave a little excess on both sides of the foam so that you can get the full and dramatic effect that you’re going for.
 As you get used to your machine, you’ll know how much to allot extra.

 3 – Remember to use a satin stitch: While simple, a lot of people forget this at first.
-Make sure yo use a satin stitch so that it gives the full raised effect that you’re hoping to create.
+Make sure yo use a satin stitch so that it gives the full raised effect on the custom embroidery designs that you’re hoping to create.
 For best results, make sure to go somewhere between 3 mm and 9 mm.

 4 – Add a finishing touch.
 Since it uses foam, 3D embroidery is also really effective in that it’s a solid finishing touch to your piece of art, whatever it may be.
 Since it has to be last, you’ll enjoy the fact that it properly borders your other embroidery and it gives that satisfying final effect as the 3D ridges that you’ve been looking to create.
 Whether it’s for letters or a finishing little touch on a photo for that 3D look it’s pretty impressive even to those who know nothing about embroidery or its creation.
 So imagine how good it’ll look to your trained eye?[wl_faceted_search]